Some links on this page are affiliate links. See full disclosure in the page footer.

 12. Chewy Ads

 Chewy Ads serves one of the most emotionally invested audiences in retail: pet parents.
-With over 20 million active customers, Chewy provides intent-driven ad targeting based on pet type, breed, dietary preference, and purchase history.
+With more than 21 million active customers, Chewy provides intent-driven ad targeting based on pet type, breed, dietary preference, and purchase history.

 It offers Sponsored Product ads directly within search and category results, giving pet brands priority visibility.
 Its advantage lies in loyalty, the platform’s customers reorder often and rely heavily on subscriptions, making it ideal for brands focused on lifetime value and repeat purchase behavior.